Kings and Queens of Denmark

 Isabella of Burgund = Elisabeth of Austria = Elizabeth of Habsburg;

-* 18/07 1501; † 19/01 1526; ‡ 10/10 1883, moved from Zwijnaerde by Ghent to Skt.
+* 15/07 1501; christened 18/07 1501; † 19/01 1526; ‡ 10/10 1883, moved from Zwijnaerde by Ghent to Skt.
 Knud Cathedral, Odense.

-d archduke and king Philip I of Castilien, 1478-1506, and Juana die Wahnsinnige; Isabella was sister to Emperor Charles V of Habsburg;
+d Archduke and King Philip I of Castilien, 1478-1506, and Juana die Wahnsinnige; Isabella was sister to Emperor Charles V of Habsburg;

 She m 11/06 1514 by proxy, m 12/08 1515 to the king;